 - Divide the dough into four pieces, and roll each one out.

 - Fold the dough over, and crimp the edges.
 Use a knife to make a few vent holes in each hand pie.

 Simple, rustic, wonderful, vegan blueberry hand pies - these are perfect for a summer picnic!

 For the top:

 Make three vent holes in the pie and transfer to the baking sheet.
-Brush the top of the pie with non-dairy milk and sprinkle with sugar.
+Sprinkle the top of the pie with sugar.
 Repeat with remaining dough and berries.

 Looking for more rustic pie recipes?
 Try this apple crumble tart.

 - a simple dessert that’s fun for a picnic

 - a fun recipe to bake with your kids